 - Grades 11-12

-- Grades 7-12 ONLY in Hardware and Programming Challenge categories
+- Grades 7-12 ONLY in Programming Challenge

 Students must be registered by their current grade level.
 Students entering as a team must compete at the grade level of the higher grade of the two team members.
 Any student on a team, regardless of grade, may compete at a higher grade level but never at a lower grade level.

-The Hardware category is restricted to 7th grade and above only.
 The Individual and Team Programming Challenge categories are limited to 7th grade and above only.
 All other categories are open to 3-12 competitors.